 1. Do Thoroughbreds in the United States, Canada, and Puerto Rico have to be microchipped?

-Microchips are not currently a requirement to register a Thoroughbred; however microchips will become a requirement of registration for foals of 2017 and later.
+Microchips are a requirement of registration for foals of 2017 and later.

 2. How large is the microchip and where is it implanted in the horse?